CumulusNetworks/docs/content/cumulus-linux/Layer-2/Multi-Chassis-Link-Aggregation---MLAG.md

 {{%/notice%}}

-The two switches, S1 and S2, known as *peer switches*, cooperate so that they appear as a single device to the bond on host H1's bond.
+The two switches, S1 and S2, known as *peer switches*, cooperate so that they appear as a single device to host H1's bond.
 H1 distributes traffic between the two links to S1 and S2 in any way that you configure on the host.
 Similarly, traffic inbound to H1 can traverse S1 or S2 and arrive at H1.

-## <span id="src-83626776400_Multi-ChassisLinkAggregation-MLAG-reqs" class="confluence-anchor-link"></span><span>MLAG Requirements</span>
+## <span id="src-8362677_Multi-ChassisLinkAggregation-MLAG-reqs" class="confluence-anchor-link"></span><span>MLAG Requirements</span>

 MLAG has these requirements: